sunilkms/VaccineFinder/README.md

 Download the full package, and update the pin codes in the ps1 scripts. then run the bat file or run the ps1 file directly in the powershell session on your system.
 The script will notify on availability in system tray and will play a sound.

+by default script looks for slot every min, you can adjust the frequency in script.

 *NOTE: bydefault script will show only the 18+ centers, to show for all run the script the -showall paramiters in the powershell session. or add "-showall" after the script name in cmd.*